Axelrod-Python/Axelrod/docs/tutorials/getting_started/running_axelrods_first_tournament.rst

 original work by Axelrod was not run with sufficient repetitions.
 Another explanation is that all the strategies are implemented from the descriptions given in [Axelrod1980]_ and there is no source code to base this on.
-This leads to some strategies being ambigious.
+This leads to some strategies being ambiguous.
 These are all clearly explained in the strategy docstrings.
 For example::

     >>> print(axl.FirstByAnonymous.__doc__)